mis à jour

 Aide

-As the project is still in its very early stages, the work will be varied and quite hands-on.
-I’m also still in the process of figuring out the best way to move things forward and bring ideas to life.
+As the project is still in its early stages, the work is quite varied and hands-on.
+I’m also still figuring out the best way to develop things over time, so I’d especially value someone who is proactive, practical, and happy to take initiative when needed.

 • Experimenting with natural farming methods

-• Building simple wooden fences and raised garden beds
+• Building simple wooden fences and raised beds

 • Light carpentry, minor repairs, and general hands-on help around the house and land